Riegles427/school-code/Computer Science 2/Assignment 1/README.md

 ## Files

 1. AlbanyWeather.txt is the file where the weather data originates
-2. Alabny_weather.java is the program that does the desired task
+2. Albany_weather.java is the program that does the desired task
 3. Assignment 1.docx is the hard copy that was handed in to demonstrate functionality according to the Professor's specifications